 The potential risks of the minimally invasive endoscopy-guided aspiration of the ICH include postoperative site infection, intracranial infection, intracranial hemorrhage/rebleeding, and seizures.
-Nevertheless, several studies have shown that minimally invasive endoscopy-guided surgery for ICH is feasible and safe.37,45-49,54 Rebleeding was reported in 2 to 6.7%.
+Nevertheless, several studies have shown that minimally invasive endoscopy-guided surgery for ICH is feasible and safe.38,46-50,55 Rebleeding was reported in 2 to 6.7%.
 Seizures and pulmonary infections appear less frequent than after craniotomy, and intracranial infections are rare.
-In the non-randomized DIST pilot study (Sondag, submitted for publication), eight participants experienced a pulmonary infection within 30 days.
+In the non-randomized DIST pilot study, eight participants experienced a pulmonary infection within 30 days.
 An intracranial infection was reported in four participants (one confirmed with positive cerebrospinal fluid culture, and three suspected intracranial infections) within the first 30 days.
 Of these, three participants had been treated with an external ventricular drain for hydrocephalus.
 One of these patients experienced epileptic seizures at the time of the suspected intracranial infection.
 No seizures were observed in other participants.